kerim-muderizovic/FitCity/README.md

 ## Docker Build

 To build the backend using Docker, first navigate to the `backend` folder and unzip the `.env` file using the password `fit`.
 After extracting the environment file, go to the `infra/docker` directory and run `docker compose build` to build the Docker containers.
+To have all funcs loaded you need to have internet on virtual device.

 ## FitCity